JeffreyWong20/Decision_Tree/README.md

 5. configs.py: determine key settings for the decision tree training
 6. /output: contains previous output log
 ```
+# The following default parameters is used for generating the result shown in the report.

 # Function Enabler
 PLOT_TREE = True
 DATASET_PATH_NOISY = "./intro2ML-coursework1/wifi_db/noisy_dataset.txt"